ThesisFormatter

 Word thesis formatting guide

-How to format a thesis in Word before submission
+How to format a thesis in Word: 7-step checklist

 1. Start with the university guideline

 Before changing styles, collect the official formatting guide from your university, faculty, department, or thesis office.
-Look for required font, font size, margins, line spacing, page numbering, title pages, abstract pages, bibliography rules, and annex/appendix rules.
+Look for required font, font size, margins, line spacing, page numbering, title pages, abstract pages, bibliography rules, and annex or appendix rules.

 If the guide is unclear, write down the uncertain points.
 Do not guess silently.
-In a final thesis, uncertainty around page numbers, headings, table of contents depth, or figure captions can create submission delays.
+In a final thesis, uncertainty around page numbers, heading depth, table of contents rules, or figure captions can create submission delays.

 2. Normalize the body style

-Most university guides require a consistent body font such as Times New Roman 12 pt, justified alignment, and 1.5 line spacing.
+Most university guides require a consistent body font such as Times New Roman 12 pt, justified alignment, and 1.5 or double line spacing.
 In Word, edit the Normal style rather than manually selecting every paragraph.
-Manual formatting works for one page, but it breaks when headings, captions, tables, and footnotes are mixed into a long document.
+Manual formatting works for one page, but it breaks in long documents with headings, captions, tables, quotes, lists, and footnotes.

 • Use one body font and size across normal paragraphs.